Six Flags Fiesta Texas: Spassburg

 Spassburg is themed after a German village and is dedicated to German heritage in Texas.

 The village is home to Bugs' White Water Rapids, a Hopkins Rides log flume.
 Spassburg is also home to two theater venues, Sangerfest Halle and a character encounter building.

 Sangerfest Halle is home to many shows throughout the year as well as a food court offering a wide range of food.
-Spassburg has a sit-down restaurant that cater to the area, Sangerfest Halle.